Wavelet-based Multi-View Fusion of 4D Radar Tensor and Camera for Robust 3D Object Detection: Method

 \subsection{Wavelet Attention Mixture-of-Experts}

-Conventional convolution-based FPNs rely on local receptive fields for downsampling and feature fusion, which essentially perform localized weighted averaging.
-However, the 4D radar tensor constitutes a high-noise, multi-scale signalthat exhibits strong spectral–spatial coupling structure.
-To better capture this structure, we design a Haar wavelet–based neural network for frequency-domain decomposition, motivated by the following considerations. \textbf{(1)} Noise components predominantly concentrate in the high-frequency sub-bands, whereas reflection peaks remain preserved in the low-frequency subbands.
+To better capture this structure, we design a wavelet-based neural network for frequency-domain decomposition.
+Among various wavelet bases, we adopt the Haar wavelet due to its computational simplicity, orthogonality, and suitability for representing piecewise-constant signals commonly encountered in radar amplitude maps.
+The Haar transform also aligns with the binary and multi-resolution nature of digital signal processing, making it efficient for real-time deployment.
+Our design is further motivated by the following aspects that collectively address the limitations of conventional convolution-based FPNs in radar tensor processing: \textbf{(1)} Noise components predominantly concentrate in the high-frequency sub-bands, whereas reflection peaks remain preserved in the low-frequency subbands.
 This property naturally facilitates target-clutter separation; \textbf{(2)} Radar sensing fundamentally operates in the frequency domain via Doppler and delay sampling, and wavelet tranform aligns well with the underlying radar scattering mechanism; \textbf{(3)} The introduction of a gated MoE is functionally equivalent to an adaptive filter bank, where the optimal spectral weights are estimated online for each channel and spatial location.
-This design enables data-driven spectrum shaping and offers greater flexible than manually designed band-pass filters, while providing finer granularity than statically weighted Wavelet-CNNs; \textbf{(4)} For visual inputs, the high-frequency components of wavelets explicitly capture object edges, which further facilitate cross-modal alignment during the subsequent fusion process.
+This design enables data-driven spectrum shaping and offers greater flexibility than manually designed band-pass filters, while providing finer granularity than statically weighted Wavelet-CNNs; \textbf{(4)} For visual inputs, the high-frequency components of wavelets explicitly capture object edges, which further facilitate cross-modal alignment during the subsequent fusion process.

 Based on these insights, we propose the WA-MoE within the FPN as an efficient pre-processing stage prior to vision-radar feature fusion.
 Given an input radar feature map, denoted as $\mathbf{X} \in \mathbb{R}^{C\times H\times W}$, where $C$ represents the channel number and $H,W$ denote the spatial dimensions. $\mathbf{X}$ is first processed by a 2D Haar Discrete Wavelet Transform, $\mathtt{DWT}_{\mathtt{Haar}}(\cdot)$, as follows: